 These two molecules form the basis of any scientific treatment against hair loss.
 The time it takes to see the results of the treatment depends on the case, but generally, results do not appear immediately and someone has to be patient for at least 6-12 months.
 If your treatment produces satisfactory results, you should continue on a daily basis.
 If the treatment is discontinued, the results can be reversed over a short period of time.

-Some men with hair loss do not suffice to the results of medication and want to restore their lost hair with Hair Transplantation.
-At Anastassakis Hair Clinic the hair transplantation that we offer you has permanent results and the naturalness and density is 100% real!
+Some men with hair loss do not suffice to the results of medication and want to restore their lost hair with Hair Transplant.
+At Anastassakis Hair Clinic the hair transplant that we offer you has permanent results and the naturalness and density is 100% real!

 Hair Loss stages